microfoundry/Micro-Foundry-XC6194A-Discrete-Logic-RGB-Expansion-PCB/README.md

 **NOTE-2:** Circuit is pulled to GND via pull-down resistor.
 XC6149A datasheet specifies a voltage level above 1.1v will trigger shutdown.
 Some MCUs may exihibit an output glitch on the SHDN during power-up and XC6194 may immediately shutdown.
 If so, a user implemented RC filter might possibly eliminate the issue.

+## Power State Channel
+Channel 1 LED has a secondary open-drain buffer with its input referenced to VOut.
+When the XC6194A is in its off-state, the logic will illuminate the Channel 1 LED.
+This can be useful to provide a vsual indicator that the power is off.
+When the XC6194A is in its on-state, the secondary open-drain output is in a high-z state and the primary Channel 1 LED open-drain inverter is free to drive the LED.
+If there is no desire to have the Channel 1 LED illuminated when the power is off, this feature can disabled by removing the resistor as indicated in the preceeding image:

+**TODO:** Add image to indicate R2 removal...